 - Measuring tape or Ruler

-This acrylic yarn is functional and easy on the budget (you can get it here for less than $5).
+This acrylic yarn is functional and easy on the budget (you can get it here for about $5).
 If you suffer from wool allergies, this yarn is a good alternative.
 It is surprisingly soft for acrylic and requires little fuss.
 But feel free to use whatever works for you.

 Before you start knitting you will need to know how to: